MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 * [Handling user actions on widgets](#handle-widget-actions).
 * [Updating widgets when the application changes](#update-widgets-on-application-changes).

-Service workers have access to the `self.widgets` object and several widget events which, together, constitute an API that you use to react to changes and access widgets at runtime.
+A service worker has access to the `self.widgets` object and several widget events which, together, constitute an API that you use to react to changes and access widgets at runtime.

 The following sections provide code examples.
 For a reference of the API, see the [service worker API reference](#service-worker-api-reference).